ivanbaradi/Speed-Math/README.md

 ## **Description**

 Speed Math is a web-based game where users answer math questions within a limited time.
-Math operators consist of addition, subtraction, and multiplication.
-A score is displayed on the screen to see how many answers you got right or wrong.
+Math problems consist addition, subtraction, and multiplication.
+A score is displayed on the screen with the scoreboard at the right side of the web page.

+## **Objectives**
+- Learn and utilize NoSQL (Mongo) to store data
+- Get more hands on using views engine (EJS) and Node
+- Go through my previous projects to reuse code, files, and other assets

 ## **Tools**
-HTML, CSS, JavaScript, Node, Express, Mongo
+HTML, CSS, JavaScript, EJS, Node, Express, Mongo